Skip to main content

 A subscription is normally first created when you sign up and complete checkout.

-• Contains billing information, frequency (monthly, yearly, etc.), and payment method
+• Holds your billing information, payment frequency (monthly, yearly, etc.), and payment method

 • Can contain one or more plans